JSMarsh813/Reference/projects/ppt/ppt-dev-journal-12.md

 (hidden in tailwind is short for display:none in css.
 So the logo is hidden until it reaches a small screen width)

-<video src="images/fixed_another_width_problem.mp4" width="320" height="240" controls></video>
+<video src="images/2023-04-01-fixed-another-width-problem.mp4" width="320" height="240" controls></video>

 Twitter Post Link: https://twitter.com/Janetthedev/status/1642296941047599104 3:44 PM · Apr 1, 2023

 ---

 Fixed a few issues!

-Adding a comment lead to a 500 error, looked in the code and noticed there was a db.disconnect 🤦‍♀️removing that fixed it.
+Adding a comment lead to a 500 error, I looked in the code and noticed there was a db.disconnect 🤦‍♀️removing that fixed it.

 Realized the like, share and comment button we're accessible so i fixed that with tabindex="0".
 It looks a bit odd when focused on but eh